CartoDB/dataservices-api/doc/API.md

 # Data Services API

-The CartoDB Data Services API offers a set of location based services that can be used programatically to empower your geospatial applications.
+The Carto Data Services API offers a set of location based services that can be used programatically to empower your geospatial applications.

 ## Documentation